 Some of his Summit buddies had enrolled at Trinity, too.
 But not all people turned into having fulfillment there, he stated.

-“The one element that stood out to me the maximum, that was a type of a coronary heart-breaker, became seeing no longer lots of my buddies do properly at Trinity, academically and most of all socially,” he said.
-“They have been both bullied, or they were simply left out by way of instructors.”
+“The one element that stood out to me the most, that was a type of a coronary heart-breaker, became seeing no longer lots of my buddies do properly at Trinity, academically and most of all socially,” he said.
+“They have been bullied, or instructors simply left them out.”

 Some of these buddies didn’t make it to graduation, he said.

-“I desire I could have been there for him for her.”
+“I desire I could have been there for him for her.”‘Did this manifest?’

-He turned into too targeted on whether he may want to make it on his personal.
+He turned too targeted about whether he wanted to make it alone.

 The transition to university weighed on his dad and mom, too.
 His mother left circulate-in day in tears.
-His dad changed into not able to make eye contact, Harville stated.
+Harville stated that his dad changed into not being able to make eye contact.